Indigenous Art Curation

 Environmental Design

 The 25 St. Clair rehabilitation project is one of Canada's first federal carbon-neutral buildings.
 It supports the government's commitment to greening its operations and serves as a flagship model of the government's commitment to achieve net-zero greenhouse gas (GHG) emissions by 2050.
 This project provided an opportunity for Indigenous Inclusion in the design process.
-This is why we were brought in for artistic directio
+This is why we were brought in for artistic direction.

 Client: